Newcastle Interchange: History

 The design for the new interchange was released by Transport for NSW in July 2015.
 Originally to be named Wickham Transport Interchange, in December 2015, Transport for NSW lodged a proposal with the Geographical Names Board of New South Wales to have the station name changed to Newcastle Interchange.
 This was confirmed in December 2016.

 Construction commenced in May 2016 after being delayed by a legal challenge to the line's closure.
 The railway station was opened on 15 October 2017 by then Transport Minister Andrew Constance.
 Light rail services commenced on 17 February 2019.

 A World War I honour roll was placed at the end of platform 1.
 Originally installed at Wickham Superior Public School, it was donated to the Newcastle Museum after the school had to be demolished following the 1989 Newcastle earthquake.

 Services

 Heavy rail

-Newcastle Interchange is serviced by NSW TrainLink Central Coast & Newcastle Line services to and from Gosford & Sydney Central and Hunter Line services to and from Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.
+Newcastle Interchange is serviced by Sydney Trains Intercity Central Coast & Newcastle Line services to and from Gosford and Sydney Central and Sydney Trains Intercity Hunter Line services to and from Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.